cdsittampalam/documentation/docs/Fund Administration.md

 *   **Custody Provider** A custody provider can create a fund and seek other financial stakeholders to approve or reject transactions.
 *   **Traders** Traders can create transactions once they have created the funds.

+This page consists of the following sections

+* Holdings page
+* Fund One
+* Change the default setting of a fund
+* Fund wizard

 ---

 Holdings Page